SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 ```
 > **Note**: A Pub/Sub "topic" is not available from the JSON object, only the subscription.

-The sample Connector maps information from this JSON object to PubSub+ REST API Request parameters (see the previous section) so when ingested into PubSub+, the following PubSub+ message is created:
+The sample Connector maps information from this JSON object to PubSub+ REST API Request parameters (see the previous section) so when ingested into PubSub+, the following Solace message is created:

 | Pub/Sub JSON field | Solace Message Element |
 |------------------|-------------|